ralfspoeth/json/README.md

 - `Pointer.fromJsonPointer(String)` reads RFC 6901 JSON Pointer
   expressions, for interop with JSON Patch, OpenAPI `$ref`, JSON Schema, and other tooling that emits the standard syntax
+- `Pointer.with(root, value)` and `Pointer.without(root)` update a
+  document by returning a modified immutable copy, sharing every off-path subtree; missing object members are created, and RFC 6901 pointers drive the same engine
+- `Pointer.require(root)` and `Pointer.requireString(root)` extract a
+  required value, throwing a `NoSuchElementException` that names the pointer and distinguishes an unresolved path from a wrong-typed value
+- `Pointer` now implements `toString()` (its `parse` syntax) plus `equals`/`hashCode` over the segment chain, so pointers print legibly and work as map keys
 - `Pointer.regex(...)` resolves multi-match patterns deterministically:
   when several keys match, the lexicographically smallest one wins
 - `Pointer.select(Selector)` and `Selector.point(Pointer)` compose the